Unit 4 - Practice Quiz

 similarity measures Medium

-A. Euclidean distance ( norm)
+A. Manhattan distance ( norm)

 C. Cosine similarity

-D. Hamming distance
+D. Euclidean distance ( norm)

 33 What is the primary objective of Lowe's ratio test during the feature matching phase?